pushtell/react-bootstrap-date-picker/README.md

 Please [★ on GitHub](https://github.com/pushtell/react-bootstrap-date-picker)!

+Using this module in production?
+[We'd love to hear about it.](https://github.com/pushtell/react-bootstrap-date-picker/issues/17)

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 <h1>Table of Contents</h1>